 “USCIB is on top of the big global issues and puts business front and center.” – USCIB member since 2013

 “USCIB has the ability to merge the macro-global issues and link them to the business case by connecting those dots.” – USCIB member since 1945

 “USCIB members have access to a broad array of information, advocacy, and services found nowhere else.” – USCIB member since 1982

 “In today’s world, USCIB membership is not a luxury but an invaluable and necessary resource for our global advocacy efforts.” – USCIB member since 1970

 We Work With the World

 Your dues extend beyond what you pay.
 We leverage your investment through our global affiliate network where we represent your views as the official voice of American business and magnify the power of your investment. (learn more)

 Global Impact keeps members abreast of the key issues we are addressing on the international front and the key regulatory and policy-making platforms we are using to do so. (read more)

 Our Strategy for Success

-Our job is to ensure that USCIB positions from the heart of international business positions and are reflected in the views expressed by the national business organizations to their own governments.
+Our job is to ensure that USCIB positions form the heart of international business positions and are reflected in the views expressed by other national business organizations to their own governments.